benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 <img src="/images/2017-10-17-recursion-without-recursion/sharing.jpg" alt="The sharing optimisation" width="700" />

 (This is safe for immutable trees like those in Roslyn; for mutable trees like `XmlNode` the whole tree has to be copied if any part of it changes.
 This makes me sad - in my view those types should have been immutable all along.)

-Sawmill's API has a couple of other minor differences from the one I sketched above:

-* Rather than using `IEnumerable`, `GetChildren` and `SetChildren` use a custom `Children` struct.
-This allows you to pass up to two children on the stack, which reduces GC pressure for the common case of nodes with a small number of children.
-If you have more than two children, you can fall back to `IEnumerable`.
-* `IRewritable<T>` has an extra function `T RewriteChildren(Func<T, T> transformer)`, which takes a transformer function, applies it to the node's immediate children, and returns a copy of the node with new children.
-This allows functions like `Rewrite` to avoid building intermediate data structures while traversing the tree.
-Most of the time you'll just want to delegate this method to the supplied `DefaultRewriteChildren` extension method, but in certain circumstances it's possible to write an optimised implementation by hand.
-(Incidentally, this would be a great fit for [C#8's proposed "default interface methods"](https://github.com/dotnet/csharplang/issues/288).)
-* Sawmill attempts to use an `IEnumerable` of the same type that it got from `GetChildren` when it calls `SetChildren`.
-For example if `GetChildren` returned a `List<T>`, `SetChildren` will be called with a `List<T>`.
-This can make `SetChildren` easier to implement.
-Note that operations like `Rewrite` generally have the best asymptotic efficiency when `GetChildren` returns an `ImmutableList<T>`, due to the aforementioned sharing optimisation.

 Finally and most importantly, I want to acknowledge Neil Mitchell's great work in his [`uniplate` Haskell library](https://hackage.haskell.org/package/uniplate) (and [its modernised port in `lens`](https://hackage.haskell.org/package/lens-4.15.4/docs/Control-Lens-Plated.html)), upon which Sawmill is based.
 I wouldn't even have thought of this C# library if I hadn't already encountered it in Haskell.
 It's weird to think that [`uniplate`'s accompanying article](http://ndmitchell.com/downloads/paper-uniform_boilerplate_and_list_processing-30_sep_2007.pdf) was published in 2007!
 Someone - my mum, if you must know - once told me that in the field of medicine it takes a decade for new research to reach mainstream practice.
 I think that process might take even longer in computer science, but I hope that in writing this I've helped these ideas along a little.